thisisjonchen/mlnotes/README.md

 `(DEF)` **Anomaly Detection**: Finds unusual data points

 `(DEF)` **Dimensionality Reduction**: Compress data using fewer numbers

+## Andrew's Thoughts on AGI
+Andrew provided his thoughts on AGI in Part 2 of MLS in "Advanced Learning Algorithms".
+I wanted to memorialize them here and take inspiration for my growing worldview on AI and, more specifically, artificial general intelligence (AGI).

+***"...I think that the path to get there is not clear and could be very difficult.
+I don't know whether it would take us mere decades and whether we'll see breakthroughs within our lifetimes or it if it may take centuries or even longer to get there."*** - Andrew Ng

+AI includes two very different things: artificial narrow intelligence (ANI) and artificial general intelligence (AGI)

+ANI made tremendous progress in recent decades with examples like smart speakers (Siri, Alexa), self-driving cars, etc. - specific applications of intelligence

+AGI would be doing anything a human can, but obviously, we are not there yet.

+Can we mimic the human brain?
+No... we have (almost) no idea how the brain works.
+Every few years, new breakthroughs fundamentally change the way how we perceive the brain.

+But can we see some AGI breakthroughs in our lifetimes?
+There are glimmers of hope.

+**The "one learning algorithm" hypothesis**
+Many parts of the brain can adjust depending on what data it is given to function accordingly.

+Andrew provides an example of "rewiring" the brain where a part of it (ex, the somatosensory cortex, or the part that handles touch receptors) is instead fed data from a different sensor (ex, eyes with images), the part of the brain (in this case, the somatosensory cortex) learns to function differently (the somatosensory cortex learns to see)

+Another is "seeing with your tongue", wherein a grid with varying voltages is applied to a tongue.
+By mapping a grayscale image to the voltage grid, one can "see" with their tongue even if they are blind

+What if we can translate these to a computer?
+Multimodal developments are already happening... but Andrew stresses to avoid overhyping.
+No one knows what will happen, but with hard work and time, AGI can happen eventually.

 # Supervised Learning: Regression and Classification
 ## Linear Regression